curxxed-mc/lunar-agent/README.md

 ---

 A Java agent that injects mods into Lunar Client 1.8.9 at runtime, bypassing Lunar's mod discovery entirely.
-Lunar remains the primary target, but the agent can also bootstrap against obfuscated vanilla-style runtimes such as vanilla and Badlion.
+Lunar remains the primary target, but the agent will soon also bootstrap against obfuscated vanilla-style runtimes such as vanilla and Badlion.
 Includes automatic obf/SRG/MCP remapping from `combined.csv`, mixin annotation patching, direct `Minecraft.startGame` bootstrapping, and bake cache invalidation.

 You drop a mod JAR in.
 It works.
 That's the goal.